 But, you probably have a thousand questions and are looking for answers everywhere.

-Maybe you’ve been told about your cousin’s dad’s brother to go do some hydrotherapy.
+Maybe you’ve been told by your cousin’s dad’s brother to go do some hydrotherapy.

 Maybe you have been told by your mate’s colleague’s uncle, who knows Chris Judd (because why wouldn’t he?), and Juddy used saunas, so maybe they help ACL injuries.